MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetstreamgetwdfiotarget.md

 title: AcxTargetStreamGetWdfIoTarget
 ms.date: 04/26/2022
 targetos: Windows
-description: The AcxTargetStreamGetWdfIoTarget function will return an WDFIOTARGET WDF object that is associated with the specified stream.
+description: The AcxTargetStreamGetWdfIoTarget function returns a WDFIOTARGET WDF object that is associated with the specified stream.
 prerelease: true
 req.assembly:
 req.construct-type: function